ezBadminton/ezBadmintonAdmin/README.md

     ```console
 	you@yourdevice:~/ez_badminton/ezBadmintonAdmin/packages/collection_repository$ dart run build_runner build
     ```
 - Press `F5` to build and run a debug session!
+Select a desktop target device.
 This takes about 2-3 minutes on the first run.
 Make sure your pocketbase service is still running.
 	If the hotkey does not work, try
     ```console
 	you@yourdevice:~/ez_badminton/ezBadmintonAdmin$ flutter run --debug